tracsman/AzureCT/README.md

 #### Show-Results.ps1
 This commandlet will open a web browser on the local Client PC to display the WebPing data saved to the remote Azure VM.

-## After Testing
+### Removing the Hybrid Availability Tool
-Once testing is complete the Azure VM should be deleted to avoid unnecessary Azure usage (and associated charges), and all local files can be deleted.
+Once testing is complete the Azure VM should be deleted to avoid unnecessary Azure usage (and associated charges) and all local files can be deleted.
 There is nothing permanently installed, only files copied from GitHub and potentially the two XML files in the Local Client PC.

 To ensure 100% removal of all artifacts from this tool perform the following steps: